RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beams.rst

-The analytic beams defined in pyuvdata are based on an abstract base class, :class:`pyuvdata.analytic_beam.AnalyticBeam`, which ensures a standard interface and can be used to define other analytic beams in a consistent way.
+The analytic beams defined in pyuvdata are based on an abstract base class, :class:`pyuvdata.analytic_beam.AnalyticBeam`, which ensures a standard interface and can be used to define other analytic beams in a consistent way (see the :ref:`analytic beam tutorial <analytic_beam_tutorial>`).
 To evaluate analytic beams in particular directions at particular frequencies, use the :meth:`pyuvdata.analytic_beam.AnalyticBeam.efield_eval` or :meth:`pyuvdata.analytic_beam.AnalyticBeam.power_eval` methods as appropriate.

 The ``AnalyticBeam`` base class also provides a yaml constructor that can enable analytic beams to be instantiated directly from yaml files (see